 The mission of the University of New Hampshire Youth Symphony Orchestra is to provide orchestral experiences of the highest possible caliber to string students in the seacoast region of New Hampshire, southern Maine, and northeastern Massachusetts.
 By providing quality musical instruction and high standards of rigor, the UNH-YSO seeks to help students develop in their technical capabilities and musical understanding.

-Rehearsals: Rehearsals for the UNH-YSO ensembles are held on Sunday evenings.
+Rehearsals: UNH-YSO activities are held on Sunday evenings.

 - The Concert Orchestra is typically comprised of students in the upper elementary grades and middle school, and rehearses from 6:00 to 7:30 pm.